Skip to content

 “A drone flies over a Forest Garden, photographing the land”

-One of these exciting new ways TREES aims to measure impact is with the use of drones, also known as Unmanned Aerial Vehicles (UAVs).
-In the agricultural industry, drones have revolutionized the way farmers monitor their crop systems.
-Drones fly under cloud cover, close to the ground, using photogrammetry- or measurements from photographs- to measure various indicators.
-Drones have been used in the agriculture industry to monitor crop health, yield estimates, weather patterns, and environmental impact.
+One exciting new approach TREES is using to measure impact is drones, also called Unmanned Aerial Vehicles (UAVs).
+In agriculture, drones have transformed how farmers monitor crops.
+They fly under cloud cover and close to the ground, using photogrammetry — measuring through photographs — to assess key indicators.
+Farmers use drones to track crop health, estimate yields, monitor weather patterns, and evaluate environmental impact.

-At TREES we specifically aim to measure the impacts of the Forest Garden Approach (FGA) on people, profit, and planet.
-Currently, we have robust measures to track and measure food security, dietary diversity, economic resilience, and agriculture production.
-And most recently, TREES has been using drones to monitor the physical changes of our farmers’ fields.
-In doing so, we have chosen to measure Leaf Area Index (LAI) which tracks the Forest Garden’s ability to store water and maintain microclimates, which are climates of very small or restricted areas, distinct from the climate in the surrounding vicinity.
+At TREES, we specifically measure the impact of the Forest Garden Approach (FGA) on people, profit, and the planet.
+We already track food security, dietary diversity, economic resilience, and agricultural production.
+Recently, we began using drones to monitor the physical changes in farmers’ fields.
+One key measurement is the Leaf Area Index (LAI), which evaluates a Forest Garden’s ability to store water and maintain microclimates — localized climates that differ from the surrounding area.

 Trees for the Future using a mobile drone launching pad